 Will 2017 be the death of content marketing?
 Not by a long shot.
 But the internet is moving on; soon, blogging won’t be enough.
 Business leaders who want to optimise their content marketing would do well to keep up.

-This guest post was produced by Susanna Quirke who writes for Inspiring Interns, a graduate recruitment agency which specialises in sourcing candidates for marketing internship roles and giving out graduate careers advice.
+This guest post was produced by Inspiring Interns, a graduate recruitment agency which specialises in sourcing candidates for marketing internship roles and giving out graduate careers advice.